 The home didn’t burn down, and no one was injured, but the home required significant repairs as a result of the fire.
 Fire officials investigating the blaze determined that the contractor had no current licenses.
 Further, they found that the state had revoked his previous licenses in 2006.

 Massachusetts requires any person performing plumbing repairs for compensation to have a current license and insurance.
-Professional plumbers must undergo extensive training that includes both classroom education and on-the-job training before they can be licensed.
+A professional plumber in Boston must undergo extensive training that includes both classroom education and on-the-job training before they can be licensed.
 Plumbers in training must work under the license and supervision of a master plumber.
 In addition, they must carry special insurance to provide plumbing services.

 Massachusetts makes it easy to check the credentials of any person who provides plumbing services.
 If you have a plumbing problem and want to hire a plumber, please take the time to verify the person’s professional license status.